Frederick Henry, Prince of Orange: Stadtholder

 On the death of Maurice in 1625 without legitimate issue, Frederick Henry succeeded him in his paternal dignities and estates, and also in the stadtholderates of the five provinces of Holland, Zeeland, Utrecht, Overijssel and Guelders, and in the important posts of captain and admiral-general of the Union (commander-in-chief of the Dutch States Army and of the Dutch navy).

-Frederick Henry proved himself almost as good a general as his brother, and a far more capable statesman and politician.
-For twenty-two years he remained at the head of government in the United Provinces, and in his time the power of the stadtholderate reached its highest point.
+Frederick Henry proved himself as a general, capable statesman, and politician.
+For twenty-two years, he remained at the head of government in the United Provinces, and in his time the power of the stadtholderate reached its peak.
 The "Period of Frederick Henry," as it is usually styled by Dutch writers, is generally accounted for the golden age of the republic.
-It was marked by great military and naval triumphs, by worldwide maritime and commercial expansion, and by a wonderful outburst of activity in the domains of art and literature.
+It was marked by military triumphs, worldwide maritime and commercial expansion, and by an outburst of activity in art and literature.

 The chief military exploits of Frederick Henry were the sieges and captures of Grol in 1627, 's-Hertogenbosch in 1629, of Maastricht in 1632, of Breda in 1637, of Sas van Gent in 1644, and of Hulst in 1645.
 His chief opponent during the later 1640s was Andries Bicker, leader of the "Bickerse ligue", burgomaster of Amsterdam and powerful member of the States General, who was looking for peace with Spain, wanted to reduce the army and preferred Amsterdam's trading power.

 During the greater part of his administration the alliance with France against Spain had been the pivot of Frederick Henry's foreign policy, but in his last years he sacrificed the French alliance for the sake of concluding a separate peace with Spain, by which the United Provinces obtained from that power all the advantages they had been seeking for eighty years.